Venue: Committee Room 1, The Arc, Clowne

 To consider whether a licence holder remains 'Fit and Proper' to hold a Hackney Carriage/Private Hire Vehicle Driver's Licence Minutes: The Chair opened the meeting and welcomed those in attendance.

-The Licence Holder was in attendance, who confirmed receipt of the paperwork.
+The Licence Holder confirmed receipt of the paperwork.

 The Licensing and Enforcement Officer presented the report to the Sub Committee.

-On 23rd August 2024, the Licence Holder had emailed the Licensing Team to advise they had received a fixed penalty of £100 and 3 points on their DVLA driving licence.
-A copy of this email was attached at Appendix 2.
+3. On 23rd August 2024, the Licence Holder had emailed the Licensing Section to advise that they had received a Fixed Penalty of £100 and 3 points endorsed on their DVLA driving licence.
+The Fixed Penalty was for an offence on 27th July 2024.

-The accrual of the latest 3 points took the Licence Holder to a total of 9 points on their DVLA driving licence.
+5. Furthermore, the July 2024 endorsement now meant that the Licence Holder had 9 points on their DVLA driving licence.